bparanj/crystal/electronics/book/tasks.md

 - Use coin cell battery with 3 volt to turn on LED (another way to solve the led damage problem)
 - Look at the passive-device.md table in browser and review.
 - Review and condense load.md
-- Modify the basic capacitor experiment by replacing the capacitor with polarized capacitor
 - Will both polarized and non polarized capacitor power LED when switch is turned off to cut off the power source
 - Use the polarized capacitor in a new experiment with LED to show the discharge of power from capacitor
 - Draw circuit diagram by hand for each experiment